apache/plc4x/README.md

 WARNING: If you don't use the installer version of the distribution.
 The build will probably fail and it will be pretty impossible to see the problem.
 When manually executing the command, a popup will appear complaining about not being able to find some DLL.
-So if you are having these problems, please try using the installer instead of the manually unpackable archive.
+So if you are having these problems, please try using the installer instead of manually unpacking the archive.

 For Bison, please download the Setup installer version from here: http://gnuwin32.sourceforge.net/packages/bison.htm (When using the zip version the bison.exe couldn't find some DLL files)
 It seems the official 2.4.1 version has issues when installed in a directory which's path contains spaces.
 Please make sure you replace the exe with a patched version form here: http://marin.jb.free.fr/bison/bison-2.4.1-modified.zip